How to use aloe vera for acne scars like hyperpigmentation:

 Harvesting the Aloe Vera gel does not kill the plant, as the center can regrow the lost leaves.

-Because of aloe vera's soothing and antiinflammatory properties, aloe is commonly found is cosmetics.
+Because of aloe vera's soothing and antinflammatory properties, aloe is commonly found is cosmetics.
 You can try these products that have Aloe Vera as a base ingredient, it is more convenient, hygienic and has added ingredients, like Vitamin C that can further help with hyperpigmentation treatment.
+The ingredients are natural so due to aloe's enhanced skin absorption properties, you don't have to worry about harmful ingredients being absorbed into skin.

-Have you tried Aloe Vera gel to help with acne marks?
+Have you tried Aloe Vera for acne scars?
 And how else do you use this multipurpose plant?
 Let us know in the comments below!